 The DS18B20 digital thermometer provides 9-bit to 12-bit Celsius temperature measurements and has an alarm function with non-volatile user-programmable upper and lower trigger points.
-Like DHT11 and DHT22, DS18B20 also communicates over a 1-Wire bus that by definition requires only one data line (and ground) for communication with the micro controller.
-Let’s see how to program a ds18b20 temperature sensor using STM32.
+Like DHT11 and DHT22, DS18B20 also communicates over a 1-Wire bus that by definition requires only one data line for communication with the micro controller.
+Let’s see how to program a DS18B20 temperature sensor using STM32.

-NOTE:- This code now works with STM32CUBEIDE and it uses TIMER to create delay in microsecond.
-If you don’t know how to do that, watch the video on my channel on YouTube.
+NOTE:- This code works with STM32CUBEIDE and it uses TIMER to create delay in microsecond.
+If you don’t know how to do that, goto https://controllerstech.com/create-1-microsecond-delay-stm32/ .

 In order for the sensor to work, we need to initialize it every time.
 According to the datasheet, the initialization is done by pulling the data pin LOW for 480 us and than reading the pin for the presence pulse sent by sensor.
 Here is the function for that

 To write a BIT to the sensor, we need to perform some operation on the data line.
 To generate a Write 1, after pulling the 1-Wire bus low, the master must release the 1-Wire bus within 15µs.
 When the bus is released, the 5kΩ pullup resistor will pull the bus high.

 To generate a Write 0 time slot, after pulling the 1-Wire bus low, the master must continue to hold the bus low for the duration of the time slot (at least 60µs).